 The Regional Access Point (RAP) Assessment & Diversion Specialist serves families, single adults and young adults experiencing homelessness who are residing throughout the Seattle and King County area.
-The Assessment & Diversion Specialist will provide core services of system entry, including-discussion of diversion options; household assessment using the VI-SPDAT; communication/coordination with clients and participating Coordinate Entry for All (CEA) agencies/programs, and housing navigation services.
+The Assessment & Diversion Specialist will provide core services of system entry, including-discussion of diversion options; completing household CE/Coordinated Entry assessments; communication/coordination with clients and participating in Coordinated Entry for All (CEA) agencies/programs, and housing navigation services.
 This position will focus on shelter diversion services with the goal of quickly housing individuals and families seeking shelter, providing an alternative to entering emergency shelter.
-They will work with each family to identify solutions and alternative housing arrangements that quickly resolves the housing crisis.
+They will work with each family to identify solutions and alternative housing arrangements that quickly resolve the housing crisis.
 The RAP Assessment & Diversion Specialist will work with Coordinated Entry for All (CEA) and other County and City agencies to facilitate access to additional services which may include: Housing location, landlord engagement; Partnership in the Seattle/King County WorkSource system, linkages to behavioral and physical health services as needed.
+Participate in outreach events with new and established community partners to provide CE assessments and diversion conversations for vulnerable populations as needed.